Lorenzo Quaglio the Younger

-Lorenzo Quaglio the Younger (19 December 1793, Munich – 15 March 1869) was a genre painter and lithographer, born in Munich in the Electorate of Bavaria to the long Italian pedigree of Quaglios.
+Lorenzo Quaglio the Younger (19 December 1793 – 15 March 1869) was a genre painter and lithographer, born in Munich in the Electorate of Bavaria to the long Italian pedigree of Quaglios.

 Life

-Quaglio studied under his father Joseph Quaglio and his brother Angelo Quaglio.
+Quaglio studied under his father, Joseph Quaglio and his brother Angelo Quaglio.
 He then went on to study at the Akademie München.
-He spent a few years, until 1812, working as a decorator of the court and national theaters in Munich.
-He spent time traveling through the Bavarian and Tirolian Alps.
+He spent a few years, until 1812, working as a decorator of the court and national theatres in Munich.
+He spent time travelling through the Bavarian and Tirolian Alps.
 In 1812 his first lithography appeared, a study of nature.
 In 1820 he made a study of Bavarian folk costume.
 After 1834 he worked in Schloss Hohenschwangau.

 He died in Munich and is buried in the southern cemetery.